The Impact of Core Web Vitals on Website Performance !

 a.
 Google PageSpeed Insights

 “Google PageSpeed Insights is a valuable tool for assessing a website’s performance based on Core Web Vitals metrics.
-It provides a detailed report, highlighting areas that need improvement and offering suggestions for optimization.
+It provides a detailed report, highlighting areas for improvement and offering optimization suggestions.
 Website owners can leverage this tool to gain insights into their site’s current performance and identify specific issues affecting Core Web Vitals.”
 Mark Fong, CEO and Founder, Gonengo.

 b.
 Google Search Console